Fadil Vokrri: Post-retirement

 After the Kosovo War ended, Vokrri returned to his country and became the sporting director of Prishtina.
 On 16 February 2008, he was elected as the president of the Football Federation of Kosovo for a four-year mandate.

 Personal life

 Vokrri and his wife Edita had two sons, Gramozi and Albert, and a daughter named Albana.
 He had a degree in the Faculty of Management and Business.
-Apart from his native Albanian, he was also fluent in French, Serbo-Croatian and Turkish.
+Apart from his native Albanian, he was also fluent in French, Serbian and Turkish.
 On 17 May 2018, he earned his Albanian passport.

 Death

 On 9 June 2018, Vokrri suffered a heart attack while he was exercising and died on his way to the emergency room.
-Later that day, the Prishtina City Stadium was renamed to the Fadil Vokrri Stadium in his honour.
+Later that day, the Prishtina City Stadium was renamed to the Fadil Vokrri Stadium in his honor.

 Vokrri was given a state funeral on 10 June 2018 and was buried at the Pristina City Cemetery.
 President of Kosovo Hashim Thaçi marked the day as a national day of mourning, with all flags lowered at half mast across Kosovo, and at embassies all over the world.